 Fiscal 2018 tax collections, excluding judgments and settlements, were forecast at \$26.5 billion at the time the fiscal 2018 budget was adopted, 3.5% over the actual level for fiscal 2017.
-The January 2018 consensus forecast modestly raised expectations for the year to just under \$26.7 billion, excluding judgments and settlements partly to reflect a surge in income and corporate tax collections spurred by federal tax law changes and their impact on the timing of taxpayer filings.
+The January 2018 consensus forecast modestly raised expectations for the year to just under \$26.7 billion, excluding judgments and settlements, partly to reflect a surge in income and corporate tax collections spurred by federal tax law changes and their impact on the timing of taxpayer filings.
 Consistent with expectations in other states, the Commonwealth assumes much of the excess collections have been timing-related and will be reversed in later periods.
-Preliminary actual collections for fiscal 2018 total about \$27.8 billion excluding judgments and settlements, 8.6% over the comparable prior-year figure and 4.3% over the revised January 2018 benchmark.
-Overperformance is primarily in the non-withholding component of individual income taxes and in corporate levies, with sales taxes slightly below benchmark.
+Unaudited final collections for fiscal 2018 total just under \$27.8 billion, excluding judgments and settlements, 8.3% over the comparable prior-year figure and 4.2% over the revised January 2018 benchmark.
+Over-performance is primarily in the non-withholding component of individual income taxes and in corporate levies, with sales taxes slightly below benchmark.

-Fiscal 2019 tax revenues as of the January 2018 consensus revenue forecast are expected to rise 1.9% over the January 2017 consensus forecast, to about \$27.6 billion, excluding judgments and settlements.
-The forecast assumes an additional 0.05% decrease in the PIT, to 5.05%, beginning on Jan.
+Fiscal 2019 tax revenues as of the January 2018 consensus revenue forecast were expected to rise 1.9% over the January 2017 consensus forecast, to about \$27.6 billion, excluding judgments and settlements.
+The forecast assumed an additional 0.05% decrease in the PIT, to 5.05%, beginning on Jan.
 1, 2019.
-To date the state continues to assess the potential impact of federal tax reform on state collections and potential state responses.
-The revenue forecast includes only \$65 million in additional revenues in fiscal 2019 associated with the deemed repatriation of businesses' foreign earnings.
-Changes in the enacted budget bring forecast collections in fiscal 2019 to \$28.4 billion excluding judgments and settlements, 2.1% higher than preliminary actual figures for fiscal 2018.
+Changes in the enacted budget have brought forecast collections in fiscal 2019 to \$28.4 billion excluding judgments and settlements, 2.2% higher than the unaudited final figures for fiscal 2018.
+Through November 2018, fiscal 2019 collections are 4.1% above benchmark and 8.4% above the prior year.

-The spending plan for fiscal 2019 was adopted after a protracted delay in the legislature that reportedly was related to narrow policy questions, rather than the state's fiscal condition.
-As adopted, the final budget assumes spending growth of 3.2% over the adopted fiscal 2018 level, to \$41.3 billion excluding the Medical Assistance Trust Fund, and includes the \$368 million deposit to the stabilization fund noted earlier.
+The enacted budget for fiscal 2019 assumes spending growth of 3.2% over the adopted fiscal 2018 level, to \$41.3 billion excluding the Medical Assistance Trust Fund, and included a \$368 million deposit to the stabilization fund.